Oral appliance therapy is proven by research to work when an experienced, highly trained Sleep Medicine dentist makes the appliance.

 Benefits of Oral Appliance Therapy

-- Oral appliances are less intrusive than other forms of sleep apnea treatment.
-You can comfortably and discreetly put on your oral appliance without sacrificing your quality of sleep.
+• Oral appliances are less intrusive than other forms of sleep apnea treatment.
+You can comfortably and discreetly put on your oral appliance without sacrificing sleep quality.

 An oral appliance should generally open the airway, relax the jaw muscles, and allow you to breathe comfortably throughout the night.
-There are many devices available, but we only choose to use them the most effectively for your needs.
+Many devices are available, but we only choose to use them the most effectively for your needs.

 A few examples below demonstrate the custom fit of a sleep appliance and its resemblance to a sports mouthguard.
-Most patients find their sleep appliance to be comfortable, and easy to take along when traveling, and they are able to drink fluids and speak clearly when it’s in place.
+Most patients find their sleep appliance comfortable and easy to take along when traveling, and they can drink fluids and speak clearly when it’s in place.

 Herbst Advance